aJimmer/A2-lexer/README.md

 * Functioning Automatons recieve input from the text file character by character.
 * Input is processed in real time and assigned a token value according to the entry.
 * The tokenized input is processed by the parse machine.
-* Output is displayed according to the tokens in a stack vs factored non-terminals according to the grammar
+* Output is displayed according to the tokens in a stack vs factored non-terminals according to the grammar.
 * Debugging can be accomplished by uncommenting the print statements throughout the code, or using the debugger.

 ##Bugs